 Liz Miller is a documentary maker and professor interested in new approaches to community collaborations and documentary as a way to connect personal stories to larger social concerns.
 Years of experience in community media and a background in political economics, electronic media art, and Latin American studies fuel her ongoing explorations of new media as art, advocacy, and as a powerful educational tool.
-Liz is a Full Professor in Communications Studies at Concordia University in Montreal and teaches courses in media production, the politics of food and film, methods in co-creation/ research-creation, Latin American film and more.
+Liz is a Full Professor in Communications Studies at Concordia University in Montreal and teaches courses in moving images, the politics of food and film, methods in co-creation/ research-creation, media and the environment, Latin American film and more.
 Having lived in Central and South America for over six years, she continues to collaborate with groups in the region.
 Through Red Lizard Media, she has organized and led media institutes and workshops with a range of groups ( youth, senior citizens, human rights advocates, refugee organizations, teachers, water experts) in video advocacy, digital storytelling and media production.

 Her films/educational campaigns on timely issues such as water privatization, immigration, refugee rights and the environment have won international awards, been integrated into educational curricula and influenced decision makers.